ColdBox/coldbox-zero-to-hero/STEPS.md

 install cbsecurity
 ```

-7.5.1 Configure cbsecurity, add the settings in your `ColdBox.cfc`
+7.5.1 Configure cbsecurity, add the settings in your `ColdBox.cfc` as a root level struct

 ```
 // config/ColdBox.cfc